 “It’s pretty exciting,” says CVRC Hospital Manager Traci Delos.
 “There are other choices, but hands down I think we have the best location: minutes off the I-5 freeway, no side streets, and easily accessible from 205 south and 217.
 From wherever you are in Portland it’s easy to get to us.
 That’s important when minutes count.

 The hospital’s move to emergency service is largely in response to the primary care vets who send patients to CVRC for specialized care.
 'Our referring doctors definitely asked for this service,” Delos says.
-Full staffing means round-the-clock seamless care for the most
+Full staffing means round-the-clock seamless care for the most vulnerable patients.

 It’s also the realization of a longtime dream of CVRC’s founder, surgical specialist Dr. Richard Howard.
 He envisioned emergency care when he opened the hospital a dozen years ago.
 Every detail from building design to staffing decisions followed this vision.
 “We got really lucky with our clinician staff, ” Delos beams, “all are highly experienced with eight or more years in ER and critical care.”